BSI-Bund/secvisogram/README.md

 ## Developing Secvisogram

-### Developer Guide, Architecture & Technical Design
+### Developer Guide, Architecture and Technical Design

 The [`DEVELOPMENT.md`](DEVELOPMENT.md) document gives an overall introduction on how to get started with developing Secvisogram as well as an overview on the architecture, libraries used and technical design of Secvisogram.